reignite/burnout.io/content/actionables.md

 next task to wait until you become yourself again, *do it*.
 Get some sleep and figure out what it will take to remove the strain.

-**Stop being a hero.** There is no benefit if the toll is so great that your personal life and relationships suffer.
+The objective is to maintain a healthy work-life balance. **Stop being a hero.**
+There is no benefit if the toll is so great that your personal life and relationships suffer.

 ## 2. Determine if it's an external pressure.
 * Management says they need that new feature *now*.